Photo: 2015 Overall Winning Entry ‘The Palette of Nora Heysen’ by Ineka Voigt

 - Democracy is the voice of the people — what did this individual, organisation, event or document say or do?

-- What leadership was demonstrated in this communication?
+- What tragedy or triumph was demonstrated in this event?

-- How does this individual, organisation, event or document continue to influence contemporary democracy?
+- How has the tragedy/triumph continued to influence contemporary democracy?

 Consider why it’s important…

-- How has this leader/legacy influenced Australia and the world?
+- How has this tragedy/triumph influenced Australia and the world?

-- What was the significance of the legacy of this individual, group, event or document for democracy?
+- What was the significance of the tragedy/triumph of this individual, group, event or document for democracy?

-- What contribution does this legacy continue to make to democracy?
+- What contribution does this event/figure continue to make to democracy?

 Put it into context